 What is the real average amount of weight gained during the holiday season?

 Luckily, 5 – 10 pounds is not the case.
-The real number of pounds gained for the average person during the holiday season is far less, but still very significant.
+The real number of pounds gained for the average person during the holiday season is far less but still very significant.
 The average person gains between one to two pounds during the holidays.
 One to two pounds does not sound like much, right?
 Well, the one or two pounds we typically add, in most cases, does not come off.
 That is right, we fail to lose the added weight from our holiday celebrations.
-Which means over time, say 5-10 years, we realize we are 5-20 pounds heavier than our heyday holiday season.
+This means over time, say 5-10 years, we realize we are 5-20 pounds heavier than our heyday holiday season.

 How do you avoid the added pounds during the holiday season?